NickyHavoc/neat-demo/README.md

-# Neat
+# neat

-Neat is the concept for a chat agent that can easily access data from anywhere.
+neat is a ReAct-like agent accessing all sorts of data & APIs

 ## Install editable with https